tomkaoru/CLANNAD-Face-Recognition/README.md

 5 . **Create a program to take in an image and output the name of the character(s) and their location in the image.```test.py```**

   The program outputs an image showing the name and location of the character on a white background.
-I originally wanted to modify the input image, i.e. I wanted put an square on each faces detected.
-But I choose not to, because I saw articles stating that modifying anime images (which the source does not permit them to be modified) and posting the modified images on the internet infringes copyright.
+I originally wanted to modify the input image, i.e. I wanted put an square on each face detected.
+But I choose not to, because I saw articles stating that modifying anime images and posting the modified images on the internet infringes copyright.

 **What the program does step by step：**
 1. Uses ```lbpcascade_animeface.xml``` to detect face(s) in input image/
-2. Gives each facial image to the model, and recognizes the character with the highest output value as the one in the image.
+2. Gives each facial image to the model and recognizes the character with the highest output value as the one in the image.
-3. Outputs an image showing the name and location of the character on a white background.
+3. Outputs an image showing the name and location of the character(s) on a white background.

   | Input image | Output image |
   | ------ | ------ |
   | ![5aca841a5e7f9cb1fa2fe36d74f51c486e17d7d2d0715424effb70ab](https://user-images.githubusercontent.com/52717342/175799918-d6354880-c3ba-4f1b-829c-94e07b80b43e.jpeg) | ![f45514849387e57cca1283ba6311a07841285ef809d10fd42e28842f](https://user-images.githubusercontent.com/52717342/175799923-161d704f-fdc0-4945-ad04-cc6cd7823cb7.jpeg) |
   | © VisualArt's/Key/光坂高校演劇部 ／Source: [アニメミル](https://animemiru.jp/articles/7675/) |  |

-- Detected Nagisa Furikawa who is closing her eyes and the crying Youhei Sunohara.
-Tomoyo Sakagami's face is not detected by ```lbpcascade_animeface.xml``` because she is in profilee。
+- Detected Nagisa Furukawa who is closing her eyes and the crying Youhei Sunohara.
+Tomoyo Sakagami's face is not detected by ```lbpcascade_animeface.xml``` because she is in profile。

 | Input image | Output image |
 | ------ | ------ |